joshddunn/docker-phoenix/README.md

-# Docker container for Elixir Phoenix
+# Fawkes

+This is a easy to use docker container to build things in elixir and phoenix.

 Usage steps:
   1. clone this repository
-  2. run `docker-compose run app mix phx.new . --module MyApp`
-  3. set `hostname: "db"` in `config/dev.exs`
+  2. run `sh fawkes`
-  4. run `docker-compose up`
+  3. run `docker-compose up`

 Happy hacking! 🤖